secretsciencelab/secretcampfire/README.md

     - for owner to add/reblog posts to personal feed

 ## UX guidelines
-  - When reblogging, 'media' and 'text' fields are initialized with the source post's media/text
+  - When reblogging, 'urls' and 'text' fields are initialized with the source post's urls/text

 ## Architecture
   - secretblogr MVC: Node.js + Express + Bootstrap + MongoDB